 Christmas Cookies

-The ingredients needed for that many cookies is:
+The ingredients needed for that many cookies are:

 5 lbs. flour